onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* Add an API for clean cookies for the webview.
+* Add an API for clean cookies for the web view.
-* Add an API for stop current loading of the webview.
+* Add an API for stop current loading of the web view.

 #### Fix

-* Change the logic when loading webview, now UniWebView will send all loading begin event back to Unity.
+* Change the logic when loading web view, now UniWebView will send all loading begin event back to Unity.
 * An issue which cause Youtube video can not be automatically played in iOS.

 ---